Red clover gives a slow release of nitrogen to help hungry plants. It also acts as living mulch and is a rich source of minerals as vegetable manure.

 Red clover is a beneficial aid to quit smoking and is a rich source of minerals.

 Fixed nitrogen is released into the surrounding soil as the plant decomposes.
-Neighboring plants, including cannabis, become rich green with this slow release of organic nutrient supplement.
+Neighboring plants, become rich green with this slow release of organic nutrient supplement.
 Prune the red clovers to slow down flowering; this will give you a constant stock of mineral-rich green manure.
 Robust and tolerant of many climatic conditions, red clover maintains the friability of the soil.
 Water therefore penetrates more easily and is better retained.
 Deep pink pompom flowers on their own flower peaks attract nectar-loving species, but the power of red clover is to be a fertilizer.

 Must be harvested in pre-bloom or early bloom.